COVID-19 vaccines and testing

 Masking

-To ensure the safety of Veterans while accommodating individual masking preferences and aligning with CDC guidelines, NF/SGVHS has conducted a health care system-wide risk assessment and has determined that high risk areas such as chemotherapy units, acute inpatient medical/surgical units, intensive care units, dialysis units, the Community Living Center, Domiciliary, Emergency Department, etc. will still be required to continue to wear a mask.
-Masking will also always be required for individuals with suspected or confirmed COVID-19 or other viral respiratory infections.
+To ensure the safety of Veterans while accommodating individual masking preferences and aligning with CDC guidelines, NF/SGVHS has conducted a health care system-wide risk assessment and has established the following policies.
+Masking will continue to be required for individuals with suspected or confirmed COVID-19 or other viral respiratory infections.

 Effective immediately, masking will be optional unless you are having cold or flu like symptoms, you are caring for a Veteran in a high risk area, or you are visiting patients in one of the following high-risk areas: